metebykl/spectra/.changeset/tidy-chefs-grow.md

 ---
-"@spectrajs/core": patch
+"@spectrajs/core": minor
 ---

-Add support for retrieving all request headers when no name is provided
+Added support for retrieving all request headers when no name is provided